MicrosoftDocs/dataexplorer-docs/data-explorer/measure-table-size.md

 **Example use case:** Track the size of incoming data over time to make informed decisions about capacity planning.

-## Estimate table size in terms of access bytes
+## Table size in terms of access bytes

 Use the [estimate_data_size()](kusto/query/estimate-data-sizefunction.md) along with the [sum()](kusto/query/sum-aggfunction.md) aggregation function to estimate table size based on data types and their respective byte sizes.
 For an example, see [Use estimate_data_size()](#use-estimate_data_size).